Chadron, Nebraska: History

 Chadron Creek in 1841.
 He was married to a Native American woman.

 In 1884 the town was formally established when the Fremont, Elkhorn, and Missouri Valley Railroad was constructed through the area from Omaha, Nebraska, en route to Wyoming.
 Chadron was first named O'Linn for its founder Fannie O'Linn, who built a community at the confluence of the White River and Chadron Creek.
 This is where the railroad was expected to branch.
 When it was built six miles away on Bordeaux Creek, the townspeople packed up the entire town—buildings included—and moved it to the new location.

 Among the founders of the town were the businessman Charles Henry King and his wife Martha.
 King established retail and freight businesses and banks in towns along the railroad's route; he capitalized on the flow of settlers and pioneers to the region.
 Four of the five King children were born in Chadron, including their second son Leslie Lynch King.
 In 1908 the family moved to Omaha, the business center of the state.
 In 1912 Leslie married, and in July 1913 became the father of the future president, Gerald Ford.
 King and his wife divorced soon after that.

 During the 1893 Chicago World's Fair, Chadron was the starting point of the 1,000-mile "Chadron-Chicago Cowboy Horse Race."
 Nine riders competed for the $1,000 prize to be the first to reach the entrance of Buffalo Bill's Wild West Show.
 Among the riders was the former outlaw Doc Middleton.
 John Berry won the race in 13 days and 16 hours.

 In the Lakota language, Chadron is known as čhápa wakpá otȟúŋwahe, meaning "beaver river city".

 Geography and climate

 Chadron is located at 3,400 feet in elevation.
 It is surrounded by prairie grassland, broken by a ridge of lightly forested hills to the south.

 According to the United States Census Bureau, the city has a total area of 3.85 sqmi, all of it land.

 The hillside letter C can be seen in the south.

 Chadron has a highly variable four season humid continental climate (Koppen: Dfa).
 Summertime is usually hot, with high daily temperature ranges.
 Wintertime is relatively cold, with lows usually in the teens.
 Precipitation is light year round but peaks in May and June.

-According to the Western Regional Climate Center, the highest temperature recorded in Chadron since 1987 was 109 °F as July 2006; the lowest was −40 °F in December 1989.
+The highest temperature recorded in Chadron is 111 °F, recorded on August 25, 1926; the lowest is −40 °F, recorded on December 22, 1989.